-Safe Babies Court Teams (SBCT) is a statewide juvenile court initiative known as Best for Babies in Arizona.
+Safe Babies Court Teams (SBCT) is a national initiative of ZERO TO THREE that was adopted by Arizona's juvenile courts.
+It is referred to as Best for Babies in some Arizona counties and as Cradle to Crayons in Maricopa County.
 The California Evidence Based Clearinghouse for Child Welfare rates SBCT as a promising practice.
 SBCT is considered an approach to community engagement and systems change and has 12 broadly defined core components.
-SBCT works at the micro level of the child and the family to protect children birth to three years of age from further harm due to maltreatment, and to address the harm that may have come from their placement in out-of-home care.
+SBCT works at the micro level of the family to protect children birth to three years of age from further harm due to maltreatment, and to address the trauma that may have come from being separated from their caregiver and placed in out-of-home care.
 SBCT also works at the broader community level to improve how the courts, child welfare agency, and related service organizations work together.
-SBCT was designed to transform the dependency process from a silo system to a collaborative community approach in order to facilitate integrated service delivery and achieve expedited permanency as reflected by the aims below.
+SBCT was designed to transform the dependency process from a siloed system to a collaborative community approach in order to facilitate integrated service delivery and achieve expedited permanency as reflected by the aims below.